Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Convex Analysis

-The first result presents some well-known (see, for example, \cite{beck2017first} and \cite[Example 11.4]{VariaAna}) properties about the projection and distance functions over a closed convex set. \begin{lem} Let $\cK \subseteq\rn$ be a closed convex cone.
+The first result presents some well-known properties about the projection and distance functions over a closed convex set. \begin{lem} Let $\cK \subseteq\rn$ be a nonempty closed convex cone and $S$ be a nonempty closed convex set.
 Then the following properties hold: \begin{itemize} \item[(a)] for every $u,z\in\rn$, we have $\|\Pi_{S}(u)-\Pi_{S}(u)\|\leq\|u-z\|$; \item[(b)] the function $d(\cdot):={\rm dist}^{2}(\cdot,S)/2$ is differentiable, and its gradient is given by